MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 The call to the **serializer\_init** function is a one-time call used to initialize the underlying library.
 Then you call the **IoTHubClient\_CreateFromConnectionString** function, which is the same API you saw in the **IoTHubClient** sample.
 This call sets your device connection string (this is also where you choose the protocol you want to use).
 Notice that this sample uses AMQP as the transport but you could have used HTTP.

 Finally, call the **CREATE\_MODEL\_INSTANCE** function. **WeatherStation** is the namespace of the model and **ContosoAnemometer** is the name of the model.
 Once the model is defined you can use it to start sending events and receiving messages.
-But first, you must understand what a model is.
+But first, it's important to understand what a model is.

 ### Defining the model